KnowledgeHut-AWS/level3-project/readme.md

 ### Hours
 All work is to be done in KH's AWS estate.
 The estate is open from 6am to 12pm, and any running machines will be culled immediately at 12pm every night without fail, and new machines cannot be created until 6am the next morning.
 This is to ensure that those of you who don't need a lot of sleep do not have an unfair advantage over those that need more.

+If you finish work earlier than that, please bring down your estate.

+## Meetings
+There will be no zoom meetings during the project period.

 ## Deliverables
 A single github repo containing all of your work.
 The root of the repo will have a readme containing directions on using the repo, and links to the other requried documents.
 You must have a documents folder containing a tasks.md file which hosts screenshots of your kanban board (see 'method') along with a dairy.md file where you must keep daily notes as to your progress and any blockers you have discovered and overcome.